dasch-swiss/dasch-service-platform/docs/services/metadata/datamodel.md

 - [ ] how to handle URLs? separate type? or just value object? what info do we need for a URL?
 - [ ] grant nested instead of flat?
+- [ ] how do we rename "sameAs"?
+- [ ] something like "sameAs" in Organization?
+- [ ] in domain entities, do we need references between datasets and project? or is this redundant?